 The 4C’s process to cultural competency enabled participants to dig below the surface problems of IT coordination to reveal a deeper need for systemic planning supporting global growth.
-The Director of IT could glimpse the need to stretch the organization’s informal, egalitarian preferences to leverage a more top-down and standardized approach to financing emerging needs in remote global offices.
-The 4C’s approach led to breakthrough learning about the emotional impacts of ad-hoc informal support systems and increased the level of trust for creating new more systems-based organizational agreements.
+The Director of IT could glimpse the need to stretch the organization’s informal, egalitarian preferences.
+This leverages a more top-down and standardized approach to financing emerging needs in remote global offices.
+The 4C’s approach led to breakthrough learning about the emotional impacts of ad-hoc informal support systems.
+The level of trust was increased by creating new more systems-based organizational agreements.

 Aha! #3: Onboarding International Employees

 The West Coasters came to us aware of the need to strengthen onboarding procedures and resources for new international employees.

 CBC’s approach enabled the West Coasters managers to listen in a fresh way to the challenges of recently onboarded personnel, and together to map out better processes.
 One recent international hire felt safe enough to share with her boss that she had avoided communicating her struggles with new procedures during her first three months.